tderrien/FEELnc/README.md

 # FEELnc
  FlExible Extraction of Long non-coding RNAs

 *Version (23/11/2015): Update of the classifier output.
-Now the classifier write a log file containing the line which began with a # before the update.
-The major output file is now formated as a tabulated matrix with a header.*
+Now the classifier write (i) a log file containing statisitcs on the inteactions (i.e the line which began with a # before the update) and (ii) a main output file which is now formated as a tabulated matrix with a header.*

 *Version (10/11/2015): Major Update.
 Correction of bug  during ORF sequences extraction from a GTF containing CDS information (the sequence was containing the RNA sequence in addition to the ORF).
 If you launched FEELnc analysis with a GTF including CDS information, please re-run your analysis with this new version.
 Sorry for the inconvenience.*